sourcegraph/sourcegraph-datadog-metrics/README.md

 ## Usage

+**Note:** Using this extension on private code in the Sourcegraph browser extension requires a self-hosted Sourcegraph instance (because it needs access to the contents of the current file).

 1. Enable the `sourcegraph-datadog-metrics` extension:
    - On Sourcegraph.com, visit [https://sourcegraph.com/extensions/sourcegraph/datadog-metrics](https://sourcegraph.com/extensions/sourcegraph/datadog-metrics) to enable it.
    - On a self-hosted Sourcegraph instance, select **User menu > Extensions**, search for `sourcegraph/datadog-metrics`, and enable it.